Places value and practicality above comfort and modernity

-Built as a joint venture with the Peugeot Boxer - and later the Fiat Ducato - when it was launched, the Relay was a really top-flight contender in the the large van sector, and it still offers an impressive blend of efficiency, payload capacity and value.
+Built as a joint venture with the Peugeot Boxer and the Fiat Ducato, when it was launched, the Citroen Relay was a really top-flight contender in the large van sector, and it still offers an impressive blend of efficiency, payload capacity and value.

-However, as a model that dates back to 2006, it is also getting rather long in the tooth.
-Even if Citroen is continuing to innovate, as it has with the recent announcement of the Relay Electric and latest 2019 engine update.
+However, as a model that dates back to 2006, it is also very long in the tooth.
+Even if Citroen is continuing to innovate, as it has with the recent announcement of the e-Relay electric van and recent 2019 engine update.

 Its age is reflected in the standard of its driving experience and refinement compared with more modern rivals - including the Transit in particular but also premium alternatives such as the Mercedes-Benz Sprinter and Volkswagen Crafter.

 Still, it remains a very versatile van, with a wide selection of body lengths and height, plus several 'Ready to Run' conversions available direct from Citroen's Business Centre van dealerships.